patriciogonzalezvivo/thebookofshaders/08/README.md

 As you can see we are treating colors as vectors by multiplying them with matrices.
 In that way we “move” the values around.

-In this chapter we have learn about how to use matrix transformation to move, rotate and scale vectors.
-This will be esential to compose shapes like the once we learn to do in the previus chapter.
-On our next step we will apply all what we have learn to make beatiful procedural patterns.
+In this chapter we've learned how to use matrix transformations to move, rotate and scale vectors.
+These transformations will be essential for making compositions out of the shapes we learned about in the previous chapter.
+In the next chapter we'll apply all we've learned to make beautiful procedural patterns.
 You will find that coding repetition and variation can be an exciting practice.